FlorentFlament/RetroDevEm/README.md

-A Python program, running on a Raspberry Pi, processes the events from an input device and send the corresponding signals to the retro machine connected to the Raspberry Pi.
+A Python program, running on a Raspberry Pi, processes the events from an input device and send the corresponding signals to the retro machine connected to the Raspberry Pi over GPIOs.

 - `atari-mouse.py` emulates the Atari ST mouse.
 Displays latency and sample rate statistics.